3dbess/3dbess/README.md

 ###

-<p align="left">🎓 Currently in my fourth year taking up computer science at the University of San Carlos.<br>🎮 Book-lover and gamer in my free time.<br>🔍 Always looking for the next creative project.</p>
+<p align="left">🎓 Currently in my fourth year taking up computer science at the University of San Carlos.<br>🎮 Book-lover and gamer in my free time.<br></p>

 ###